Mineral royalty

 How are mineral royalties calculated under the Mineral Royalties Act 2024?

-The Territory now uses an ad valorem scheme with multiple rates to calculate mineral royalties.
+The NTnow uses an ad valorem scheme with multiple rates to calculate mineral royalties.
 Royalties for minerals are calculated based on the value of a mineral and by applying a royalty rate based on the level of processing performed on the mineral.
-A deduction is allowed from the value of the mineral for shipping costs incurred in the Territory.
+A deduction is allowed from the value of the mineral for intra-NT shipping costs.

 Royalty = RR*(V – SC)